department-of-veterans-affairs/va.gov-cms/docroot/modules/custom/va_gov_notifications/README.md

 It is recommended when testing that you use at least 2 users, one who is assigned to a VAMC section, and one that is not.
 Only one email should be queued.
 You can validate what is in [the queue here](https://prod.cms.va.gov/admin/config/system/queues/jobs/vet_center_outdated_content)

 ## How to send and see email?
 Once email notifications have been queued, The queue can be processed.
-To process the items in the queue, run `drush cron` Then use MailHog locally or the "captured mail" section in Tugboat to see the mail that was sent.
+To process the items in the queue, run `drush cron` Then use MailPit locally or the "captured mail" section in Tugboat to see the mail that was sent.

 ## How to add a new monthly outdated content email?
 1. [Create the messages template](https://prod.cms.va.gov/admin/structure/message).